department-of-veterans-affairs/vets-website/README.md

 #### Resources

 The implementation of the Liquid templating language used by our project is [TinyLiquid](https://github.com/leizongmin/tinyliquid).
-I highly recommend using [TinyLiquid's README](https://github.com/leizongmin/tinyliquid/blob/cebcb26c3839e725cf0469dccc0073799902a020/README_en.md) as your resource while writing a template, as there are small [differences from Shopify's language spec](https://github.com/leizongmin/tinyliquid#the-difference-with-liquid-language).
+We highly recommend using [TinyLiquid's README](https://github.com/leizongmin/tinyliquid/blob/cebcb26c3839e725cf0469dccc0073799902a020/README_en.md) as your resource while writing a template, as there are small [differences from Shopify's language spec](https://github.com/leizongmin/tinyliquid#the-difference-with-liquid-language).

 ### Building both together